crssi/Close-unused-blank-tabs-Plus/README.md

 Version history
 ---------------
-### 0.0.6 (2019-08-07)
+### 0.0.6 (2019-08-08)
 * Added support for custom new tab page webextensions
-* Added support for the following languages (now all languages should be covered): Burmese, Chinese, Japanese, Khmer, Lao, Thai
+* Added support for the missing languages: Burmese, Chinese, Japanese, Khmer, Lao, Thai
 * Change listener from onActivated to on Created

 ### 0.0.5 (2019-08-06)